-Incident management throughout 2022
+Incident management throughout 2023

-We track and manage incident workflow, from initial identification of the issue, through tracking and final confirmation that corrective actions are completed.
-When contractor incidents occur, we are fully engaged in the process.
-We complete our own incident investigation, evaluate the contractor's investigation and meet with the contractor and their management to discuss root causes, identify corrective actions and contribute to their response to the incident.
+We track and manage incident workflow, from initial identification of the incident, thorough investigation and final confirmation that corrective actions are completed.
 We do not distinguish between an injury to an employee or to a contractor on our worksites and we combine both employees and contractors in the calculation of our injury frequency rate.